flaviocopes/grav-plugin-shoppingcart/README.md

 # Usage

 Since many themes already provide styling for Snipcart, the plugin follows the Snipcart naming conventions.
-So just create a page of type `shoppingcart.md` that contains a categories list as `shoppingcart_category.md` pages, which in turn has children pages as `shoppingcart_detail.md`.
+Just, make sure you renaming "snipcart" to "shoppingcart".
+So, just create a page of type `shoppingcart.md` that contains a categories list as `shoppingcart_category.md` pages, which in turn has children pages as `shoppingcart_detail.md`.

 In short